hjfgyuk/kuangkuang--An-android-app-which-contins-the-function-chat-/README.md

 3. Implement profile picture changes (tentative)
 ## Tip
 1. TODO tags are already present in the code; fill in details like IP addresses as prompted
+2. The code od front end is in the app branch,back end is in the back end banch.